-Of course, both are preserved red meats that can be stored for long periods of time and remain delicious (and safe to eat).
+Of course, both are preserved red meats that can be stored for long periods and remain delicious (and safe to eat).
 They also have huge fan bases worldwide.
 There the similarities end.

-Biltong uses a very simple seasoning profile and spice to bring out the best in the meat, while you’ll find complex and highly processed flavours in beef jerky.
+Biltong uses a very simple seasoning profile and spice to bring out the best in the meat, while you’ll find complex and highly processed flavors in beef jerky.

 Biltong will often use a little salt in the blend, but beef jerky is packed with it, and there’s often added sugar in the recipe too.

-For many brands, that sugar is a big issue- with very little fibre to offset the quick carb fix, it means you’re chomping on a snack that looks protein-heavy and healthy but is actually packed with empty, unsatisfying carbs that will help pack on pounds at your waist.
+For many brands, that sugar is a big issue- with very little fiber to offset the quick carb fix, it means you’re munching on a snack that looks protein-heavy and healthy but is packed with empty, unsatisfying carbs that will help pack on pounds at your waist.

-A difference between biltong and beef jerky you likely didn’t consider, however, is that the beef for jerky is pre-cooked before being preserved.
+A difference between Biltong and beef jerky you likely didn’t consider is that the beef for jerky is pre-cooked before being preserved.
 Biltong is slowly dehydrated from the original raw meat without applying heat.

-This is why you will find ‘moist’ biltongs that are still very soft and why all biltongs (even crispy varieties) have a richer texture and flavour profile than jerky.
+This is why you will find ‘moist’ biltongs that are still very soft and why all biltongs (even crispy varieties) have a richer texture and flavor profile than jerky.

-Ingredients, texture, and flavour: the key biltong vs. jerky differences
+Ingredients, texture, and flavor: the key Biltong vs. jerky differences

-You’ll find everything from a dry, crunchy “breadstick” known as a stokkie to tender, soft pieces.
-Biltong retains a lingering meat flavour that jerky doesn’t, as it’s typically overpowered by heating and the nature of jerky flavours.
+You’ll find everything from a dry, crunchy “breadstick” known as a stokkie to tender, delicate pieces.
+Biltong retains a lingering meat flavor that jerky doesn’t, as it’s typically overpowered by heating and the nature of jerky flavors.

-That said, if you like strongly flavoured meats, jerky has a stronger impact than biltong, which often has a more subtle flavour profile.
+That said, if you like strongly flavored meats, jerky has a stronger impact than Biltong, which often has a more subtle flavor profile.

 Most biltongs are made in a thicker cut that is cured and gently air-dried under controlled conditions for up to a week.
 It is then cut into bite-sized pieces and packaged.

-Jerky requires thin slices to begin with, which are cooked on a long, slow heat to speed dehydration.
+Jerky requires thin slices, which are cooked on a long, slow heat to speed up dehydration.

-From the meat’s succulence to the subtle, delicate flavour profile, the unique way this dried meat is made gives the palate a punch that’s hard to match with even the best beef jerky.
+From the meat’s juiciness to the subtle, delicate flavor profile, the unique way this dried meat is made gives the palate a punch that’s hard to match with even the best beef jerky.
 After all, that’s why we love it!